o2r-project/erc-spec/docs/user-guide/creation.md

 ### Content metadata

-Content metadata are use for the later discovery of your work.
+Content metadata are used for making your work findable.
 Properties for the content metadata are defined in the [specification](../spec/index.md#Content-metadata) and must be put into the `metadata.json` file.

 <!-- `erc_metadata.json` == `web-api/<compendium>.metadata.o2r`, or `bagit.txt`? -->